Donniezvadah/Donniezvadah.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Josiah is a passionate advocate for the intersection of mathematics, technology, and artificial intelligence.
+        Donald is a passionate advocate for the intersection of mathematics, technology, and artificial intelligence.
 His research focuses on leveraging AI for climate prediction and weather forecasting, with a particular interest in cutting-edge developments in nowcasting and forecasting to address urgent climate challenges.

         Please reach out to collaborate 😃
     design: